-Meek Mill granted bail
+Meek Mill to be released from prison

 (CNN)Meek Mill will soon leave prison.

-After spending nearly five months incarcerated following a controversial November ruling, the Philadelphia rapper, who received a sentence of two to four years in prison for violating probation, was granted "unsecured bail" on Tuesday by the Pennsylvania Supreme Court.
+After spending nearly five months incarcerated after a controversial ruling, the Philadelphia rapper, who received a sentence of two to four years in prison for violating probation, will be released.
+The Pennsylvania Supreme Court ordered an immediate release for Mill, and directed the judge to release him on "unsecured bail."

 "I'd like to thank God, my family, my friends, my attorneys, my team at Roc Nation including JAY-Z, Desiree Perez, my good friend Michael Rubin, my fans, The Pennsylvania Supreme Court and all my public advocates for their love, support and encouragement during this difficult time," the rapper, whose full name is Robert Rihmeek Williams, said in a statement obtained by CNN.
 "While the past five months have been a nightmare, the prayers, visits, calls, letters and rallies have helped me stay positive."